FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 * The plugin contains basic tests (unit, ...) of the functionality provided.
 * It should have Travis or some CI set up.
 * You can add badges under the README h1 header to visually show your tests are green etc.
+* Ideally, also check phpstan on `src/` dir and [prefer-lowest](https://www.dereuromark.de/2019/01/04/test-composer-dependencies-with-prefer-lowest) to ensure a high quality for your plugin.